Rari-Capital/fuse-contracts/README.md

 # Fuse by Rari Capital: Smart Contracts

-This repository contains the Solidity source code for the smart contracts behind Fuse's interest rate pool pool directory.
+This repository contains the Solidity source code for the smart contracts behind Fuse's interest rate pool directory.
 See [here for the Rari dApp](https://github.com/Rari-Capital/rari-dapp) or [here for the Fuse SDK](https://github.com/Rari-Capital/rari-dApp/tree/master/src/fuse-sdk).

 ## How it works